KellyNyanbinary/wherewild-design-system/README.md

   - [Install plugins](https://www.figma.com/plugin-docs/plugin-quickstart-guide/) in Development
   - Run plugins, and copy plugin outputs into [scripts/tokens/styles.json](./scripts/tokens/styles.json) and [scripts/tokens/tokens.json](./scripts/tokens/tokens.json)
   - Run `npm run script:tokens` (without `:rest`) and it will reference the JSON files directly without making a REST API request to update them

+### Keeping tokens/styles in sync without REST access

+If your Figma plan doesn’t expose the Variables REST API (Starter/Professional/Education), follow this flow instead:

+1. **Export Variables and Styles from Figma**
+   - Install the dev plugins located in `scripts/tokens/figma-plugin-token-json` and `scripts/tokens/figma-plugin-styles-json` via **Plugins → Development → Import plugin from manifest…**.
+   - Run each plugin inside your duplicated SDS Figma file.
+It will pop a textarea containing JSON.
+   - Copy the Variable output into `scripts/tokens/tokens.json` and the Style output into `scripts/tokens/styles.json`.
+2. **Regenerate the local theme**
+   - Run `npm run script:tokens`.
+This reads the JSON files, rebuilds `src/theme.css`, and updates `scripts/tokens/tokenVariableSyntaxAndDescriptionSnippet.js`.
+   - Restart Storybook (or your dev server) so it picks up the regenerated CSS.

+Whenever you tweak colors/typography in Figma, just repeat the export + `npm run script:tokens` step.
+If you later gain REST access, switch back to `npm run script:tokens:rest`—the CLI now understands both `com.figma.sds` and `org.sds` namespaces, so no extra changes are required.